Milia Removal in NYC with Board-Certified Dermatologist Dr. Debra Jaliman

 Risks and Safety

-Are there any risks or side effects associated with milia removal procedures?
+Are there any risks or side effects from milia removal procedures?